 So Here are my Top 11 Tips To Ensure You Are Properly Packed for Trip To England:

 1. Choose Your Clothing Wisely: This is perhaps the most important tip for packing.
 While you can’t take your entire wardrobe, you can still look fabulous during your vacation.
 Try to choose pieces of clothing that can go with everything else that you are taking, like a white button down shirt.
 You should also try to wear layers, as weather in the UK can change quickly.
+It’s important to have plenty insight clothing into how you pack.
 Pack one or two heavy shirts only, and layers to go underneath.
 Cardigans are perfect for this.
 Keep in mind, what you choose to wear will be remembered in videos, and pictures for years.

 2. Three Pairs of Shoes ONLY: I know three pairs sound like a lot, but if you are a woman, it’s really not that many.
 I usually pick one pair of “dressy” shoes, for an evening out.
 I also pick a pair of shoes that will be comfortable on the airplane.
 My feet tend to swell, which is pretty common, so pick a super comfortable shoe.
 I recommend slip-on’s.
 Your final pair should be what you plan to walk around in.
 Keep this in mind when making clothing choices.
 On my last trip I took a pair of loafers on the plane, a pair of high heels for a fancy dinner, and comfortable boots that I could wear to walk around.